Becoming a dad for the first time is pretty scary.

 So, if you can cook even 1-2 days a week, I really think you’ll have a positive impact on your household.
 And if you’re not sure where to begin, check out this site.

-#5 Don’t be afraid to take your baby with you (outside of the house).
+First Time Dad Tips #5: Don’t be afraid to take your baby with you (outside of the house).

 When your baby is first born, and often for the several months that follow, you might find yourself feeling trapped in your own house.